MSBandofChoctawIndians/ChoctawIndianFair/README.md

 The project has the following structure:

 - `public/`: This directory contains static files like images, fonts, and the `index.html` file.
+  - `img/`: This directory contains all of the static image files.
+  - `pdf/`: This directory contains all of the PDFs forms.
+  - `vid/`: This directory contains all of the static video files used for [BackgroundVid.tsx](src/components/BackgroundVid.tsx).
 - `src/`: This directory contains all the source code for the project.
   - `components/`: This directory contains all the React components used in the project.
   - `data/`: This directory contains all of the data used in the project.
   - `routes/`: This directory contains the page components.
 Each file corresponds to a route in the application.
   - `index.css`: This directory contains all the CSS styling for the components and pages.
-See also [Tailwind Config](tailwind.config.js)
+See also [Tailwind Config](tailwind.config.js) for additional CSS styling classes.
 - `package.json`: This file contains the list of project dependencies and scripts.

 To update a specific part of the code, navigate to the corresponding file in the project structure.
-For example, to update the Home page, you would modify the file `src/pages/Home.tsx`.
+For example, to update the Home page, you would modify the file `src/routes/home.tsx`.

 ## Installation